christine-jones/dsa-exercises/Algorithms-Part1/Collinear/README.md

 A challenge with the ```FastCollinearPoints``` algorithm implementation is to *not* report duplicate line segments.
 This is handled in the sorting and comparison mechanism.
 The method for comparing points by slope with respect to a base point first orders the points by calculated slope, but in the case of points with equal slope, then needs to compare by normal point comparison operators.
 As a result, the slope comparator satisfies the requirements for *total order*, and a sort using the comparator produces points grouped by slope in ascending order.
 To prevent duplicate line segments, a line segment should only be reported in the case that the base point is the least in the line segment.

+The client program runs input data through both the ```BruteCollinearPoints``` and ```FastCollinearPoints``` algorithms.
+Elapsed time is reported for each algorithm for the purposes of performance comparison.

 # Building/Running the Code

 - Clone the repository with ```git clone https://github.com/christine-jones/dsa-excercises.git```.